dguest/mlbnn/README.md

 Matt LeBlanc Trains a Neural Network
 ====================================

-Everyone loves matt leblanc.
+Everyone loves Matt LeBlanc.
 He's charming, handsome, and a very talented particle physicist!
 But the last part is giving Matt trouble.
-Particle physicists have themselves in a bundle over this whole ``deep learning'' thing, you see.
+Particle physicists have themselves in a bundle over this whole ''deep learning'' thing, you see.
 And Matt doesn't get it.
 But he has to get it, cause it's not going away and Matt is too young to start acting like a grumpy old man.

 Matt needs to learn to train a neural network.
 Not a very good neural network---he has graduate students to do that.
 But he needs to understand the worlflow, the ideas, and most importantly he needs enough background to avoid falling for buzzword-first design principles.